 In February 2011, the Water Supplies Department reviewed and further streamlined the process of water supply applications to improve its customer service.
 Now, an applicant can submit both his applications for technical audit for water supply connection works and issue of Water Supplies Certificate in one go at the pre-construction stage.

 For small scale building projects, in March 2018 the Water Supplies Department established the performance pledge that water supply for two-storey warehouses is made available immediately during the joint and final inspection, subject to satisfactory compliance with the Water Authority's requirements.
-The performance pledge is published at paragraph 3.1.2 of the Department’s "Handbook on Plumbing Installation for Buildings".
+The performance pledge is published at section 6 of the Department’s "Guide to Application for Water Supply".